bullet-db/bullet-storm/README.md

 ## Introduction

 This project implements Bullet on [Storm](http://storm.apache.org).
+It also includes the PubSub implementation that uses Storm DRPC as the PubSub.

 ## Documentation